Ah, the summer before college.

 9. Pick up forgotten hobbies or learn new skills!

 This may be picking up your guitar that’s been dusting in the corner of your room for years, vlogging, getting back in shape, or learning Photoshop or Excel.
 Let’s face it– you probably have more time now than you’ll ever have (sorry…) so make good use of it!
 Here are some free online classes you can take this summer, at the comfort of your own home.

 10. Take it easy.

 In college, most students work over the summer, and after you graduate from college, you’ll surely miss the big block of free time called summer vacation.
 So take advantage of it.
-Take a road trip with friends, go on a family vacation, and hang out with your high school friends before parting ways (even though you are probably going to get together for Thanksgiving break, Christmas break, New Years, and basically any major Holidays or breaks)!
+Take a road trip with friends, go on a family vacation, and hang out with your high school friends before parting ways (even though you are probably going to get together for Thanksgiving break, Christmas break, New Year, and basically any major holidays or breaks)!